 Why am I starting a podcast?
 And what is my podcast is about?

-It will help you to overcome some obstacle along the way and make your podcast dream reality.
+It will help you to overcome some obstacles along the way and make your podcast dream a reality.

 What’s your goal for creating a podcast?